 C H Murray

-Colin Hay Murray (1885-1966) was both son and pupil of W H Murray (see this section below) after which from 1903-05 he was in his office.
+Colin Hay Murray (1885-1966) was both son and pupil of W H Murray (see below) after which from 1903-05 he was in his office.
 He then moved to London to assist his uncle, Robert Cunninghame Murray (1851-1926), who had himself been a pupil of A W Jeffery and W Skiller (RIBA/F Nomination) in Hastings, where he was living with his family in 1861.
 The nephew attended the RA Schools before employment from 1905-09 in the Architect’s Department of the London County Council.
-In 1911 he was living in Eastbourne. no doubt to be with his father; he probably helped with the design of St Andrew, Eastbourne, but in 1913-14 he was back in London as chief assistant to Edward Herbert Bourchier (1856-1938), who had later Eastbourne connections through S J Tatchell.
+In 1911 he was living in Eastbourne, no doubt to be with his father; he probably helped with the design of St Andrew, Eastbourne, but in 1913-14 he was back in London as chief assistant to Edward Herbert Bourchier (1856-1938), who had later Eastbourne connections through S J Tatchell.
 After war service, Murray took over the practice of his recently deceased father and it is given as W H Murray and Son in 1920 (KD/Eastbourne).
 He soon merged this with his uncle’s practice to form Murray, Delves and Murray of Eastbourne and 10 King’s Bench Walk, Inner Temple (later Murray, Delves, Murray and Atkins), which still existed in 1964, when R W Pite had been added to the name of the practice.
 Stanley William Worth Delves (1869-1959) was a pupil and later assistant of H H Cronk (see under E E Cronk) of Tunbridge Wells, where he died.
-C H Murray himself was still to be found in practice at Eastbourne in 1930 (KD).
+C H Murray himself was still to be found in practice at Eastbourne in 1930 (KD/Sussex) and his name at least occurs as late as 1963.

 Lit: BAL Biog file